uchicago-capp-camp-2025/python-lab/README.md

 Once that's done, try running the code again and you will encounter one more SyntaxError.

-Continue the cycle of fixing and running the program until you see no more errors and are able to play a round of the game.
+Continue the cycle of fixing and running the program until you no longer see a SyntaxError.
+(When you see a TypeError, it is time to move to the next section.)

 **Reminder: Now that you've solved one part of the assignment, it is a good time to do a commit (and push) so you don't lose your work.**